vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 # Scraping my Podcast

-Let’s put what we learned into practice.
-For various  reasons, a re-design for my podcast [Between \| Screens](http://betweenscreens.fm/) was long overdue.
+Let’s put what we’ve learned so far into practice.
+For various  reasons, a redesign for my podcast [Between \| Screens](http://betweenscreens.fm/) was long overdue.
 There were issues that made me scream when I woke up in the morning.
-Also, I really disliked the whole publishing workflow and the site’s speed.
+Also, I really disliked the whole publishing workflow, and the site’s speed, don’t get me started on that.
 The design also didn’t get the amount of love that I originally planned.
 The cherry on top came out of a quick fix.
-I went with a WYSIWYG editor and I could kick myself for that decision every day after I’m done screaming.
+I went with a WYSIWYG editor for editing podcast episodes.
+I could kick myself for that decision every day after I’m done screaming.
 Change was imperative!
 Even if I would need to stop podcasting for a while.
+It was so worth it!

 #### **WYSIWYG Editor Mornings**

 ![Alt text](/images/webscraper/al-bundy.gif)

 Let’s be frank, I made the wrong choice technology-wise.
-I wanted to have a small project that is perfect for playing with Sinatra properly.
+I wanted to have a small project that is perfect for playing with [Sinatra](http://www.sinatrarb.com/) properly.
 A podcast seemed like the perfect choice for that.
 Reasonably small project with minor database needs.
 What could go wrong?
 Aside from pulling your hair out as a Vim addict when you prepare new episodes in the browser, the site never was a big pleasure to work with.
-When I ran into exotic errors, one can also not expect to consult Dr. Google like you can do with Rails for example.
-The amount of people running into the same errors is just a LOT smaller.
+When I ran into exotic errors, I couldn’t just expect to consult Dr. Google, like with Rails hiccups for example.
+The amount of people running into the same Sinatra issues is just a LOT smaller.

 That means you have to spend a lot more time bug fixing than I was used to over the last couple of years.
-Overall this is fine and dandy, after all it is good practice.
+Overall, this is fine and dandy, it’s good practice after all.
 For a side project it was just a bit too time consuming when you also want to produce new episodes a few times per week.
 Sure, it was educational to build everything myself from the ground up but I left a lot of time on the table with needless fights.

 Don’t get me wrong, Sinatra is a nice tool, no it is a great tool, but for this job I should have chosen more wisely.
 This was not setup to scale.
-I should have either gone with a Rails app or a plain static site that uses Jekyll or Middleman that runs on GitHub pages.
+I should have either gone with a Rails app or a plain static site that uses Jekyll or Middleman and runs on GitHub pages.
 In hindsight, that would have made my podcasting life a whole lot more joyful.
 Anyway.

 For version two of my podcasting site I chose to build something with Middleman and host it with GitHub pages.
 I wanted a fast static site and the Git workflow for publishing new episodes.
 Simply deploying episodes through `.markdown` files that I can compose right here in Vim—just like a blog post—sounded like heaven to me.
 After all, show notes can result in quite a bit of text every day.
-This is not something that I wanted to spend any second more than necessary.
+This wasn’t something that I wanted to spend on a second more than necessary.

-After I worked on the Middleman site and invested a good amount of time on the new design, I needed to import the content from my database backed Sinatra app into my new static site.
-Doing this by hand like in schmuck fashion was not on the table—not even a question since I could rely on my friends Nokogiri and Mechanize to do the job for me.
-What is ahead of you is a reasonably small scrape job that is not too complicated but it has a few interesting twists that I thought could be educational for the web scraping newbies out there.
+I invested a good amount of time on the new design after I tweaked a Middleman blog to my needs.
+All that was left to do was importing the content from my database-backed Sinatra app.
+Scraping the existing content and transfer it into my new static site.
+Doing this by hand in schmuck fashion was not on the table—not even a question—since I could rely on my friends Nokogiri and Mechanize to do the job for me.
+What is ahead of you is a reasonably small scrape job that is not too complicated but offers a few interesting twists that should be educational for the web scraping newbies out there.
 Below are two screenshots from my podcast [Between \| Screens](http://betweenscreens.fm/).

 #### **Screenshot Old Podcast**